Sirsi, Karnataka

-Furthermore, the area is renowned for its cultivation of various spices, including cardamom, pepper, betel leaves, and vanilla.
-Paddy constitutes the principal food crop grown here, This makes Sirsi one of the major trading centres for agricultural productions in this region.
+The area is also renowned for its cultivation of various spices, including cardamom, pepper, betel leaves, and vanilla.
+Rice constitutes the principal food crop grown here.
+The Spices Board of India lists the prices of black pepper from Sirsi and Kochi, making them the only two markets officially designated as primary price reference centers for the black pepper in India.